WebOrigami/docs/src/content/concepts/tutorial.md

 }
 ```

-This Origami file defines two things:
+This Origami file a virtual tree containing one virtual file called `index.html`:

-1. A virtual tree at the project's top level.
-Everything in between the outermost `{` on the first line and the `}` on the last line will become part of that top-level virtual tree.
+- Everything in between the outermost `{` on the first line and the `}` on the last line defines the top-level virtual tree.
-1. A virtual file called `index.html`.
-Unlike most programming languages, names in Web Origami can include periods so you can define file names with extensions.
-For now, the `index.html` file is defined as a simple text string.
+- Unlike most programming languages, names in Web Origami can include periods so you can define file names with extensions.

-This tutorial project is already configured to serve the top-level tree defined in `site.ori`.
-You could configure the project to serve just part of this tree or a tree defined in some other file.
+- For now, the `index.html` file is defined as a simple text string.

+This tutorial project is configured to serve the top-level tree defined in `site.ori`.
 You can edit your site by editing this `site.ori` file.

 <span class="tutorialStep"></span> **Try it:** Edit the text in the formula for `index.html` to give it more content, like: Hello, world!